Lina492375qW1188/many-angle-OP/README.md

 gmx_mpi mdrun -deffnm md -plumed plumed_many.dat -cpi md.cpt
 ```

-The plumed_many.dat will compile ManyAngle.cpp and generate ManyAngle.o & ManyAngle.so.
-At the same time, this plumed file will also generate COLVAR and HILLS files with metadynamics adding bias as function of two angles calculated by the ManyAngle.cpp.
+The `plumed_many.dat` will compile `ManyAngle.cpp` and generate `ManyAngle.o` & `ManyAngle.so`.
+At the same time, this plumed file will also generate `COLVAR` and `HILLS` files with metadynamics adding bias as function of two angles calculated by the `ManyAngle.cpp`.

 # Note
 getPosition(0): x_0